Niger River

 The inland wetlands and floodplains support a wide variety of animals such as manatees, crocodiles, hippopotamuses, mongoose, African otter, snakes, lizards, elephants, lions, and leopards.
 Various other species, such as antelopes and monkeys, live in many parts of the river basin, and buffaloes and jackals have more limited ranges.

 The coastal delta of the river in Nigeria is the largest in Africa, and is rich in plant species, including mangroves that form the largest remaining tract in Africa.
-These mangroves, primarily the red and white types but with other mangrove species represented as well, cover an area of about 4,054 square miles (1 million hectares).
+These mangroves, primarily the red and white types but with other mangrove species represented as well, cover an area of about 3,260 square miles (844,243 hectares).
 The moist woodland savanna vegetation of the upper basin gives way to progressively drier savanna and semidesert conditions in Mali, where the river bends at the edge of the Sahel-Sahara Desert.
 After the river turns southward, it flows through increasingly moist and lush savanna, and through tropical forest near Onitsha.
 In the delta, the swamp forest contains many oil palms where the water is fresh, and mangroves where the water is brackish.

 Human Influence

 Herders, mainly the Fulani, depend on the river for water and on its floodplains for dry season pastures for their cattle, sheep, and goats.
-Water from the river supports agriculture in all the countries the river runs through, enlivening such crops as rice, wheat, cotton, and sugarcane in Mali; millet and sorghum in northern Nigeria; and yams, cocoyams, and maize in the lower regions of Nigeria.
+Water from the river supports agriculture in all the countries the river runs through, enlivening such crops as rice, cotton, and sugarcane in Mali; millet and sorghum in northern Nigeria; and yams, cocoyams, and maize in the lower regions of Nigeria.

 Environmental Concerns

-Rising temperatures due to climate change will result in higher evaporation rates, shrinkage of natural wetlands, and reduction of fish diversity.
+Rising temperatures due to climate change will result in higher evaporation rates, the shrinkage of natural wetlands, and the reduction of fish diversity.
 Warming temperatures will increase both torrential rainfall and runoff, which will transport heavier loads of silts and sediments, leading to increased turbidity in the river and its tributaries, and degradation of water quality.

-In addition, the building of dams on the river for hydroelectric power and irrigation will also greatly reduce the flow of the river.
+In addition, the building of dams on the river for hydroelectric power and irrigation can also greatly reduce the flow of the river.
 The NBA and other authorities have their work cut out for them.

 Bibliography